 This was apparently a case of Write What You Know, as John Musker based it on a memory of his high school football coach giving him a particularly strong pep talk which ended with both of them in tears.

 Jim's monologue right before Silver comforts him.

-Don't you get it?
+Don't you get it?!
 I screwed up!
-I thought for two seconds, I thought I could do something right!
+I mean, for two seconds, I thought maybe I could do something right!

 Jim has his first open moment of emotional vulnerability after this conversation, unable to do anything at the end but rest his head on Silver's chest and start crying.
 Especially sweet/sad since Silver actually has to force himself to break off the hug he gives him a moment after.
 "Getting in too deep," indeed.